g4eml/RP2040_OOK48_LCD/README.md

 If an SD card is present there will be an additonal line visible on the Config Page.
 'Activate USB Drive Mode" .
 Clicking on this button will activate the USB Memory stick emulation mode.
 You can then connect the HMI module to a PC and the contents of its SD card will appear as a USB drive.
 This allows the download and deletion of the saved text files without removing the SD card.

 This mode can pnly be exited by powering off the module.

+## 3D Printed Enclosure

+Files for a 3D printable enclosure are included in the Enclosure directory.

+Additional parts required.
+- 3 Phono Sockets for Audio Input, Key Output and PTT Output
+- PAM8403 amplifier module with volume control.
+Wired in parallel with input audio to allow monitoring of the signal
+- 28mm Speaker
+- 18650 Lithium Cell. (can be switched with the audio amp voulme control on/off switch)